-This post covers the steps to remove or uninstall a SCCM management point.
+This post covers the steps to remove or uninstall SCCM management point.
 I have published a video tutorial that covers the steps to uninstall the SCCM Management point.
 The video tutorial should guide you to easily uninstall the management point role.

 A management point in Configuration Manager is a essentially site system role which provides policy and service location information for clients and it also receives configuration data from clients.
 This is a very important role and therefore you must always ensure the management point role is working correctly.

 The SCCM client agents can get the list of Management points either through DNS or WINS.
 The client agents search or look for Management Point in the order specified below.

 - Management point

 At times you might want to repair the management point role which involves uninstalling the role first and then reinstalling it.
 There are two ways to uninstall Configuration Manager Management point role.
 One is by using the console and other method is by using the PowerShell cmdlet.

 The Remove-CMManagementPoint cmdlet removes a management point role from the setup.
 All you need to do is specify the site server name and the site code.